Using Liquibase with Databricks Platforms

 • Targeted rollback: avoid collateral damage by specifying which changesets in your changelog to undo

-• Stored Logic: capture stored logic objects like procedures, functions, packages, and triggers
+• Stored Logic: capture stored logic objects like functions

 Supported Change Types

-Databricks-specific Change Types available in Liquibase Open Source and Liquibase Pro:
+Databricks-specific Change Types available with the Liquibase Open Source Databricks extension and Liquibase Pro Databricks extension:

-Liquibase Change Types that accept Databricks attributes or sub-tags:
+Liquibase Open Source Change Types that accept Databricks-specific attributes or sub-tags:

 • createTable: create a table